code11/engine/docs/docs/quick-start-tutorial/static-ui.md

     />
 ```

-Next comes our main section which lists all the todos, and also has a control to
+Next section lists all the todos, and also has a control to toggle "Done"
-toggle "Done" status of all todo items.
+status of all todo items.

 ```tsx
     <section className="main">